-The lepton object aims to identify signal leptons arising from the hard scatter process.
-In synchronization with the ttH multilepton analysis [37], the selection is performed in three stages, referred to as the loose, fakeable, and tight selections.
-A general description of each stage is provided in Section [5.3.1] the requirements for which are summarized in Tables [5.1] and [5.2].
-The details of the observables that are used in each the selection requirements are defined and described in Section [5.3.2].
+This section will describe the lepton object selection used in this analysis, which is based on the selection used in the ttH multilepton analysis 41.
+Section 5.3.1 provides an overview of the selection strategy and a conceptual introduction to the three stages of the lepton selection.
+A more detailed description of each selection stage is provided in Section 5.3.2 the requirements for which are summarized in Tables 5.1 and 5.2 Finally, the technical definitions of the observables that are used in the selection requirements are described in Section 5.3.3.

-5.3.1 Overview of lepton object selection stages
+5.3.1 Conceptual overview of lepton object selection